Flannery O’Connor’s Farm Estate

-Southern Gothic writer Flannery O’Connor lived on her grand Milledgeville farm estate, along with her mother, Regina Cline O’Connor, in the final 13 years of the writer’s life.
-She passed away at the age of 39 due to Lupus.
+Southern Gothic writer Flannery O’Connor (1925-1964) lived at her grand Milledgeville farm estate, along with her mother, Regina Cline O’Connor, in the final 13 years of the writer’s life.
+She passed away at the age of 39, due to lupus.
 You can read information about visiting the home at andalusiafarm.org.
 Read detailed information about the author and her work at georgiaencyclopedia.org.
+Also, watch this PBS program for more insights: https://www.pbs.org/wnet/americanmasters/stream-flannery-oconnor-documentary/16694.

 Tours of Andalusia are self-guided during the day, four days a week.
 Given that it is not located near a major city, the travel time to and from Andalusia can be significant.
 Therefore, we suggest making the most of your trip by enjoying the pastoral environment that Flannery O’Connor loved so much.
 With its standout architecture and natural grace, Milledgeville takes you back in time.
 Visit the Milledgeville website for ideas about what to see and do at visitmilledgeville.org.